longturn/freeciv21/docs/Manuals/client-manual.rst

 pages for units, cities, nations, etc; change the form of government and see how you are doing compared to your opponents with the demographics report.
 It has the following options:

-Tax Rates
+National Budget
     Selecting this menu item will bring up a dialog box allowing you to set the rate in percentage points for gold (taxes), science (bulbs), and luxury (goods).
-This is the same as clicking on the `Tax Rates View`_ button on the `Top Function Bar`_. :numref:`Tax Rates Dialog` dialog below, shows a sample screenshot.
+This is the same as clicking on the `National Budget View`_ button on the `Top Function Bar`_. :numref:`National Budget Dialog` dialog below, shows a sample screenshot.
     In this example, the player's nation is in Democracy, has set gold to 40%, science to 40%, and luxury to 20%.

-.. _Tax Rates Dialog:
+.. _National Budget Dialog:
 .. figure:: /_static/images/gui-elements/tax-rates.png
   :scale: 65%
   :align: center
-  :alt: Freeciv21 Tax Rates dialog
+  :alt: Freeciv21 National Budget dialog
   :figclass: align-center

-  Tax Rates Dialog
+  National Budget Dialog

-.. note:: The phrase "tax rates" can be a bit misleading as there is only one taxable item and that is the rate for gold collection.
-Think of this feature of the game more like a "national budget".
-In Freeciv21, the national budget is simplified into three segments: gold collection, scientific output, and luxury goods.
+.. note:: In Freeciv21 the national budget is simplified into three segments: gold collection, scientific output, and luxury goods.

 Government
     Depending on your technological progress through the game, you may be able to select a different form